 The United States National Toboggan Championships take place here every February.
 More than 400 teams hop on their toboggans and brave the ice-covered wooden chute.
 Reaching speeds of up to 45 miles per hour, they joyfully experience the need for speed on their toboggan runs.
 These brave racers will have your heart pumping with excitement as they whiz by on their freefall trip down the mountain.

-During the off-season, the Camden Snow Bowl is a fun place to hike, mountain bike, or kayak on Hosmer Pond.
+With year-round accessibility, the Camden Snow Bowl is a fun place to hike, mountain bike, or kayak on Hosmer Pond.

 The catch of the day is music to any seafood lover’s ears.
 Camden centers on the harbor, where an eclectic mix of lobster boats, deep-sea fishing vessels, schooners, and private yachts gently bob on their moorings.